hmellin97/geometry-api-java/report.md

 What are your main take-aways from this project?
 What did you learn?
 * Axel : I haven't really worked that much with coverage before so it was interesting and a good experience.
 I particularly enjoyed implementing the manual coverage implementation, and seeing how the branch coverage went up when I added tests.
 A slightly unrelated take-away is that using the built-in editor in GitHub to collaborate on a report (without pull requests) is not a good idea, because sometimes your changes get lost in the void.
+* Julian : This was completely new for me so it was interesting to see how large programs are dealt with when collaborating with others.
+Coverage is also something that I now have opened my eyes for since I had not thought about testing in this manner.

 Is there something special you want to mention here?